bgekhtman/Agility-APIProtection-2018/docs/class2/class2.rst

-F5 BIG-IP configuration deep dive
+API Protection
 ===================

-In this section you will find detailed information about BIG-IP configuration used in the lab exercises.
+In this section you will build security policy to protect API from attacks.

 .. toctree::
    :maxdepth: 1